shrey11-git/Contacpp/README.md

 # ※ What I Learned
-Built this to practice C++ fundamentals like file structure, pointers, and class-free modularity.
-Also got hands-on with SQLite integration and learned the ropes of setting up a lightweight GUI using ImGui with GLFW + OpenGL.
+- Built this to practice C++ fundamentals like file structure, pointers, and class-free modularity
+- Also got hands-on with SQLite integration.
+- learned the ropes of setting up a lightweight GUI using ImGui with GLFW + OpenGL.

 # ※ Author
 Shreyash Tiwari